ucloud/uai-sdk/examples/tensorflow/inference/facenet/README.md

     sudo docker run -it -p 8080:8080 face-embed:test

+You can run the face-mtcnn server as

+    sudo docker run -it -p 8080:8080 face-mtcnn:test

 ### Test FaceNet Inference Service Locally
 Both FaceCompareModel and FaceEmbedModel take json obj as input.
 The format looks like this: